FlorisHendriks/eduVPN-provisioning/README.md

 The device is probably already enrolled in (Azure) Active Directory.
 Create the PPKG without configuring the AD join.

 ## MacOS doesn't accept the MDM

+# Future work
+* Add support for OpenVPN
+* Make a UI for selecting different profiles